nirai14/nirai14/README.md

 👋 Hello World!
 I'm Niraimathi, a passionate frontend developer eager to learn and grow in the world of web development.

-🌟 Skills: HTML5, CSS3, JavaScript, React.js
+🌟 Skills: HTML5, CSS3, JavaScript, React.js, Tailwind Css, Redux

 💼 Currently seeking opportunities to contribute and collaborate on exciting projects.